 - Originates before such person attains age twenty-two, provided, however, that no such age of origination shall apply to a person with traumatic head injury.

 These laws apply to the appointment of a guardian of the person and property, the person only, or the property only of either a mentally retarded infant or a mentally retarded adult (MR) and/or a developmentally disabled person (DDP).
 If a guardian is appointed for a mentally retarded and/or developmentally disabled infant, the guardianship does not terminate upon the infant reaching maturity.

 Rochester Guardianship Lawyers Protecting You and Your Family

 Guardianship is a very important legal tool that can be used to protect your loved one.
 Unfortunately, the process, standards and procedures can be very complicated.
 Our attorneys have served as legal counsel in many guardianship cases, a significant number of them contested.
 We are proficient at navigating the courts and the duties that must be followed to not only pursue guardianship, but also maintain it.

-Contact Friedman & Ranzenhofer today to schedule a free consultation with our experienced Rochester Guardianship Attorneys.
+Contact Friedman & Ranzenhofer today to schedule a legal consultation with our experienced Rochester Guardianship Attorneys.
 Let us help guide you through the process of protecting your loved ones.